mcollina/autocannon/README.md

 ### Combining connections, overallRate and amount

 When combining a fixed `amount` of requests with concurrent `connections` and an `overallRate` limit, autocannon will distribute the requests and the intended rate over all connections.
-If the `overallRate` is not integer divisable, autocannon will configure some connection clients with a higher and some with a lower number of requests/second rate.
-If now the `amount` *is* integer divisable, all connection clients get the same number of requests.
-This means that the clients with a higher request rate will finish earlier, than the others, leading to a drop in perceived request rate.
+If the `overallRate` is not integer divisible, autocannon will configure some connection clients with a higher and some with a lower number of requests/second rate.
+If now the `amount` *is* integer divisible, all connection clients get the same number of requests.
+This means that the clients with a higher request rate will finish earlier, than the others, leading to a drop in the perceived request rate.

 Example: `connections = 10, overallRate = 17, amount = 5000`